Career Fairs in Chicago (2025): Where to Go, What to Bring, and How to Stand Out

 Can I get hired at a career fair?

-It’s possible.
+It’s absolutely possible to get hired at a career fair.
 Some employers conduct on-the-spot interviews or invite promising candidates for follow-ups soon after the event.
 Preparation and confidence make all the difference.

 What’s the difference between a job fair and a career fair?